 In September I joined the PAEYC UnConference: Getting Dirty.
 Early childhood educators worked at the new Frick Environmental Science Center on activities that included mud drawings and outdoor games.

 I work with a Carnegie Mellon University startup – Birdbrain Technologies.
-In June Tom Lauwers, the founder and Chief Scientist for Birdbrain, led a Hummingbird workshop at the South Fayette Summer Institute.
-Participants came from as far as Virginia to learn more about the possibilities for using the Hummingbird.
-In November Tom will lead a workshop on “Finch Tales” – using the Finch robot, another Birdbrain creation, for story-telling at the Three Rivers Educational Technology Conference.
+In October I’ll join Tom Lauwers, the founder and Chief Scientist for Birdbrain, for the MakerFaire on the campus of the Children’s Museum of Pittsburgh.
+On November 7 Tom will lead a workshop on “Finch Tales” – using the Finch robot, another Birdbrain creation, for story-telling at the Three Rivers Educational Technology Conference (TRETC).

 At TRETC I’ll share more about the EIC/ PWCTC Design Challenges and also join my colleague, Justin Aglio, for a presentation by Anne Sekula.
 We’ll unveil a new Remake Learning Network initiative that will link existing regional resources to the ISTE Standards for Students released this summer.